tomhendra/dotfiles/README.md

 - [Paul Miller](https://github.com/paulmillr/dotfiles)
 - [Zach Holman](https://github.com/holman/dotfiles)

-## Notes
+## Fig Notes
 Fig is used for zsh plugin management.
-For manual control [Antidote](https://getantidote.github.io) has you covered.
+If you are not using Fig, I recommend [Antidote](https://getantidote.github.io).

-At the time of writing (25/10/22) Fig's Dotfile feature is lacking – aliases added to Fig do not appear in Fig's autocomplete.
+As of 25/10/22 Fig's Dotfile feature is lacking – aliases added to Fig do not appear in Fig's autocomplete.

 ## TODO

-Consider GNU Stow or Ansible over manually symlinking for Linux compatibility.
+Consider GNU Stow or Ansible over manual symlinks.